 ELBA influences social mobility through both temporary and permanent employment and through development of employability skills.
-During this last year we became a Trailblazer organisation and national partner for the SkillsBuilder framework, which is increasingly seen as the national framework for essential skills.
+During this last year maintained and widened our use of the SkillsBuilder framework, which is increasingly seen as the national framework for essential skills.